-No matter how hard you try, unless you purge your home of the unneeded items lurking in your closets and cupboards, you’ll be stuck on a hamster wheel.
+No matter how hard you try, unless you purge your home of the unneeded items lurking in your closets and cupboards, you’ll never get ahead.

-Decluttering clears space physically in your home and makes decisions much easier.
+Clearing clutter creates physical space and makes decisions much easier.

-You’ll be amazed at the difference in upkeep needed in your home once you finally declutter.
+You’ll be amazed at the difference in upkeep needed in your home once you finally let go of your clutter.